 After a person suffers injuries, property damage, and other losses in a car accident, there are multiple claims that they may be able to file for compensation and recovery of their damages.
 However, the types of claims a person can file, as well as the potential damages that may be included in a claim vary.

-Therefore, if you were injured in a crash, a knowledgeable lawyer might be able to help.
+Therefore, if you were injured in a crash, a knowledgeable lawyer can help.
 By assessing the unique circumstances of your case, calculating your losses, and helping you file a claim, a dedicated attorney could help you pursue recoverable damages in a Michigan car accident claim.

 - Medical expenses—including hospital bills, rehabilitation, and physical therapy